 Of course, when you’re looking to get VPN services free, you have to check all the details.
 Every provider has different strengths and weakness.
 Even more, they all limit the service somehow to drive people to their paid service instead.
 Here are the things you should look for:

 - Privacy: Some VPN services, free or paid, log your activity.
 No matter how anonymous their service, logs can eventually get traced back to you.

 - Security protocol: There are various levels of security protocols in free public VPN service.
-OpenVPN is is fast and secure, but avoid PPTP or L2TP/IPSec.
+OpenVPN is fast and secure, but avoid PPTP or L2TP/IPSec.